Critical Momentum: Protecting the Progress of Psoriatic Research

 Michael Graff

-For some time, we have had this idea of bringing together the brightest minds in psoriatic disease research and care with National Psoriasis Foundation leaders and donors to not only celebrate all we have achieved together, but to discuss the key needs in our strategic approach to achieving the mission that binds us all – a cure for this disease and a life free from its burdens and to provide access to care.
+Last year, we launched this event as something new—an opportunity to bring together the brightest minds in psoriatic disease research and care with National Psoriasis Foundation leaders and donors.
+Our goal was not only to celebrate what we’ve accomplished together, but also to look ahead and shape the strategies needed to achieve the mission we all share: a cure for psoriatic disease and a life free from its burdens, with equitable access to care for all.

-My family has been supporters of NPF for more than two decades because of our personal ties to this disease, which has affected our children as well as other family members.
-As you know, once you have seen the effects of this systemic disease, it’s impossible not to want to step in to make a difference.
+For my family, our support has spanned more than two decades, driven by personal ties to this disease that has touched our children and other loved ones.
+Once you have witnessed the effects of this systemic condition, it’s impossible not to want to step forward and drive change.

 Carol Ostrow & Michael Graff signatures